bizzome/fancy_automation/README.md

 cd fancy_automation
 '''

+2. Run the script
+'''code
+python number_job.py
+'''

+If there is no errors its time to run the setup script

+4. add execution permissions to run the setup script
+'''code
+chmod +x setup.sh
+'''

+3.
-2. Run the setup script
+ Run the setup script
+'''code
+./setup.sh
+'''

+Inpired By: @Shogun89